 It’s important to remember that things are going to get better.
 Don’t you dare allow Satan and his wicked Kingdom to tell you anything different.

 Additionally, you better know your Word and by that I mean you better know your scriptures.
 Not just memorizing them, But reading and spending time in the promises of God so you know who you are in the Lord and be reminded of the great and awesome power that stands with you.

 Now is not a time to punk out.
 The world needs Christians like us to speak hope and faith.

 The Lord can’t afford to have you down.
 He needs you up and battling.
-Even if the battle is in our own mind, We’ve got a defeat that since of despondency that can often happen when we hear some of these new stories.
+Even if the battle is in our own minds, We’ve got a defeat that sense of despondency that can often happen when we hear some of these new stories.

 So … get up!

 Remind yourself you’re going to be OK.